LeeviPaa/right_atlas/Readme.md

-I have zipped the source code for linux and windows in separate .zip files These also include the project files

-You can also download it from gitgub: https://github.com/LeeviPaa/right_atlas and generate the project files with cmake

 DESCRIPTION:
 This is a solution that reads all the .png files from a folder and makes an atlas from them This project uses libpng as I did not want to use a big complex library with a lot of dependencies